 WIOA requires the following fourteen (14) program elements [WIOA § 129 (c)(2)] to be available to enrolled youth participants.
-The services listed must be accessible to
+The services listed must be accessible to participants and may be offered in-house, subcontracted, or through collaborative partnerships utilizing community resources.

 - a.
 Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to the completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential; - b.
 Alternative secondary school services, or dropout recovery services, as appropriate; - c.
 Paid and unpaid work experiences that have as a component of academic and occupational education, which may include: - i.
 Summer employment opportunities and other employment opportunities available throughout the school year; Work experience must be linked to activities that will result in meeting WIOA performance measures and may not be provided on a stand-alone basis; - ii.
 Pre-apprenticeship programs; - iii.
 Internships and job shadowing; and - iv.
 On-the-job training opportunities; - d.
-Occupational skill training, which shall include priority consideration for training programs that lead to recognized postsecondary credentials that are aligned with in-demand industry sectors or occupations in the local area involved, as determined by the local board - e.
+Occupational skill training, which shall include priority consideration for training programs that lead to recognized postsecondary credentials that are aligned with in-demand industry sectors or occupations in the local area involved, as determined by the local board; - e.
 Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster; - f.
 Leadership development opportunities, which may include community service and peer-centered activities encouraging responsibility and other positive social and civic behaviors, as appropriate; - g.
 Supportive services, including but not limited to transportation and childcare that are necessary to enable the youth to participate in activities.
-The rationale for supportive services must be documented on the ISP, and adherence to the provisions and requirements in the County's Supportive Services policy is required. - h.
+The rationale for supportive services must be documented on the ISP, and adherence to the provisions and requirements in the County's Supportive Services policy is required; - h.
 Adult mentoring for the period of participation and a subsequent period, for a total of not less than 12 months; - i.
-Follow-up services for not less than 12 months after the completion of participation, as appropriate; Follow-up contact form must be completed for the first, second, third, and fourth quarters after exit.
+Follow-up services for not less than 12 months after the completion of participation, as appropriate; Follow-up contact form must be completed for the first, second, third, and fourth quarters after exit;

 - j.
 Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate; - k.
-Financial literacy education; - 1.
-Entrepreneurial skills training; - m.
+Financial literacy education, which provides youth with the knowledge and skills that they need to achieve long-term financial stability; - 1.
+Entrepreneurial skills training, which provides the basics of starting and operating a small business; - m.
 Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - n.
 Activities that help youth prepare for and transition to postsecondary education and training.